 Day of Mourning

-Our hearts go out to all who have been injured or killed on the job, and to the families that are left behind.
-It is as much a day to commemorate those workers whose lives have been lost or injured as it is a reminder to strengthen our resolve to establish safe practices and conditions in the workplace.
+It is as much a day to commemorate those workers whose lives have been lost or injured as it is a reminder to strengthen our resolve and establish safer work practices and conditions.
 Together we can work toward a safer workplace for all Albertans.

 This year, the ACSA’s Regional Safety Committees are remembering those whose lives were affected by workplace incidents and occupational disease in a variety of different ways.